MultiverseLearningProducts/swe-learning-plans/src/languages/kotlin.md

 # Kotlin

 Kotlin is a modern, statically typed programming language developed by JetBrains.
 It is known for its concise syntax, safety features, and interoperability with Java.
 Kotlin can be used for a wide range of applications, from Android app development to backend web services.
 In this learning plan, you'll progress from the basics to more advanced topics in Kotlin programming.
-A brilliant resource for Kotling is [Android's Kotlin Course](https://developer.android.com/courses/android-basics-compose/course)
+A brilliant resource for Kotlin is [Android's Kotlin Course](https://developer.android.com/courses/android-basics-compose/course)

 ## Learning Plan Tasks